 Varicose Vein Treatment

 Varicose veins are an embarrassing and often painful condition that affects millions of men and women as a result of heredity, pregnancy and hormones.
-These affected veins appear on the leg as a raised, tangled and unattractive web under the surface of the skin.
+These affected veins can appear on the leg as a raised, tangled and unattractive web under the surface of the skin.
 Women are most often affected by this process and as a result may be embarrassed to wear shorts or show their legs.